dbcraig/LmRaC/README.md

 - function description
 - function parameters

 LmRaC calls functions based on the function description.
-This is important: descriptions are not comments, they are integral to the function call.
-Parameters are passed using either information from the original question, or from previous function calls.
+This is important: descriptions are not comments, they are integral to the choosing functions to call.
+Parameters are passed using information eitherfrom the original question, or from previous function calls.
 All parameters are typed and must include a description.
 Descriptions are used by LmRaC to choose the correct value to assign to the parameter.
 Parameters may be optional.
 Allowed types are:

 - NUMBER
 - STRING
 - BOOLEAN
 - ARRAY

 All functions must return a string.
 This reply may be free text (natural language), structured text (JSON), or some combination.
 This text is returned to LmRaC as supplemental information to answer the original question.
-Think of it as additional information you could have added to your original question.
+Think of it as additional information you *could* have added to your original question.

 A simple prototype file looks like this: